-After completion of the Master's Degree or equivalent, a student may be admitted as a doctoral applicant upon approval by the Department of Theatre and Film’s Graduate Studies Committee and the Dean of the Graduate College.
+After completion of the Master's degree or equivalent, a student may be admitted as a doctoral applicant upon approval by the Department of Theatre and Film’s Graduate Studies Committee and the Dean of the Graduate College.
 Admission as a doctoral applicant does not imply admission to candidacy.
-Admission to candidacy for the doctoral degree is achieved by passing the Graduate College mandated preliminary examination (i.e., Exams Stage II: Specialized Portfolio), and by securing approval of the dissertation topic by a Department of Theatre and Film graduate committee, the student's advisor, and the Graduate Dean.
+Admission to candidacy for the doctoral degree is achieved by passing the Graduate College mandated preliminary exam (i.e., Exams Stage II: Specialized Portfolio), and by securing approval of the dissertation topic by a Department of Theatre and Film graduate committee, the student's advisor, and the Graduate Dean.
 Candidacy must be achieved at least six months before the degree is conferred.

 The Department of Theatre and Film Graduate Faculty determine termination of a doctoral degree program on recommendation of the advisor and after the conference with the student.
-Termination will result from the student's failure to pass either the Qualifying Examination or the Specialized Portfolio (Exams Stages I and II), or to maintain "satisfactory progress toward the degree".
+Termination will result from the student's failure to pass either the Qualifying Exam or the Specialized Portfolio (Exams Stages I and II), or to maintain "satisfactory progress toward the degree."
 A more thorough consideration of all academic standards is provided in the Graduate Catalog.

 The student develops the degree program and pursues the degree in a close relationship with a faculty advisor.
-Initially, and continuing for the first two years, advising is accomplished in conference with the Graduate Coordinator.
+Initially, and continuing for the first year, advising is accomplished in conference with the Graduate Coordinator.
 Coursework is not solely determined by the student's interests, but depends upon program requirements and course schedules and availability.

-The permanent advisor will assist the student with preparation for the Qualifying Examination (i.e., Exams Stage I), and as chairperson for the Specialized Portfolio (i.e., Exams Stage II), dissertation prospectus, research and writing of the dissertation, oral defense, and preparation of the final manuscript for submission to the Graduate College.
+The permanent advisor will assist the student with preparation for the Qualifying Exam (i.e., Exams Stage I), and as chairperson for the Specialized Portfolio (i.e., Exams Stage II), dissertation prospectus, research and writing of the dissertation, oral defense, and preparation of the final manuscript for submission to the Graduate College.

-Ph.D. students on assistantship are normally awarded a half-time contract for a nine-month period, which carries a 20 hours per week service obligation.
+Ph.D. students on assistantship are typically awarded a half-time contract for a nine-month period, which carries a 20 hours per week service obligation.
 Whenever possible, students’ preferences are taken into consideration in making these assignments.
 Nonetheless, departmental needs must take priority.
 All questions regarding assistantship assignments in the Department of Theatre and Film should be addressed to the Chair.